I tend to be a nag by nature.

 He Was Right

 So I decided to switch gears.
 Each day about one hour before John arrived home, I would begin dinner to eliminate the meal-time rush.
 I would finish any pressing household chores and worry about the rest later.
-I also determined to quit expecting my husband to do as much around the house.
-If he never took out the trash again, I would do it myself.
+I also determined to quit expecting my husband to do as much around the house on days when he worked.
 I wanted him to feel good about coming home and glad to see me.

 Amazing changes happened